paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 [Learn more about using GitHub Desktop](https://help.github.com/en/desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project).

 You can also clone (i.e download) a copy of your repository to your computer and [run Docsify locally](https://docsify.js.org/#/quickstart) to preview your site.
 See the below video for details.

-Do you use GitLab?
-You can also use Docsify with [GitLab Pages](https://docsify.js.org/#/deploy?id=gitlab-pages)!

 🧩 Embedding Docsify Page Content into Other Systems
 ---